zhaoyang626/Friend-management/README.md

 ### Sample APIs
 #### /friend
 Create friend connection when target friend isn't in the block list.
+After establishing connections, friends will subscribe and follow each other as well.
 #### /friend/list
 Retrieve the friends list for an email address.
 #### /friend/common